 It is worth being precise about the internal work, because the wider cultural register has not, on the available evidence, developed particularly good vocabulary for it.

 The work involves, across a period of years or decades, the slow accumulation of evidence about one's own difficult features.
-The features include the various small ways in which one has, across one's adult life, been unfair, defensive, judgmental, dishonest with oneself, cruel without quite registering the cruelty, and otherwise difficult in ways that one had previously preferred not to attend to.
+The features include the various small ways in which a person has, across an adult life, been unfair, defensive, judgmental, dishonest with oneself, cruel without quite registering the cruelty, and otherwise difficult in ways that one had previously preferred not to attend to.
 The accumulating of this evidence is not, in most cases, something the person sets out to do.
 The accumulating happens, more accurately, as a side effect of paying honest attention to one's own life over a long enough period that the patterns become harder to deny.

 The patterns, once they are visible, produce a particular kind of small ongoing recognition.
 The recognition is that the things one has been judging in other people are, in many cases, also present in oneself.
 The judgment, accordingly, has been operating on a kind of structural hypocrisy that the person had not previously noticed.
 The hypocrisy is not, in itself, dramatic.
 The hypocrisy is, more accurately, the ordinary structural feature of being a person who has been judging other people from inside one's own unexamined behavior.